ICFI/raptor-ai/README.md

 b.
 Open a browser session and check if the DIGITS interface is available.  http://<ipAddress>

 ## Data setup steps
 Step 1.
-Import the outputs from the data preparation into the GPU instance
+Import the outputs from the data preparation into the GPU instance.
+Utilize an SFTP or SCP to transfer the data to the Ubuntu instance where DIGITS is installed.

 Step 2.
-Partition the data set into 70/20/10
+Partition the data set into 70/20/10, where 70% is meant for training, 20% is meant for validation and rest 10% is meant for testing purpose.
+Split the files accordingly.

 Step 3.
 Open the DIGITS interface to setup a job that will perform the training and validation of data.
+Choose the location of the files for the training and validation columns.
+Lastly set the "Number of characters per sample" to the max length in the second column.

 ![alt text](https://github.com/ICFI/raptor-ai/blob/master/DIGITS_data_prep.PNG "Logo Title Text 1")

+## Model creation steps

+Step 1.
+Select the data set that has been trained.
+ChooseSGD(Stochastic Gradient Descent) for thes solver type.

+Step 2.
+Select the framework that should be used.
+Caffe or Torch are the two options.
+Provide a name for the new model and hit create.
+Caffe utilizes a CNN(Convolutional Neural Network) to classify the data.

-The training/validation process should take about 10minutes using the DIGITS GPU environment.
-If it takes more time, please check the settings to ensure that it is not using the CPUs to setup the data set.
+The classification process utilizes the GPU environment.
+At the end it will provide the accuracy/loss for the data.

+## Testing steps

+Step 1.
+Select the model that has been created in the DIGITS platform.
+Scrolling below will provide options to perform a quick test.
+Select the model from the drop down (Epoch 30), select a visualization meethod.
+Lastly provide the data that needs to be tested for.
+Once the 'Test' button is clicked the model tries to provide